fluttercommunity/get_it/README.md

 /// [func] factory function for this type
 /// [instanceName] if you provide a value here your factory gets registered with that
 /// name instead of a type.
 This should only be necessary if you need to register more
-/// than one instance of one type.
-Its highly not recommended. void registerFactoryAsync<T>(FactoryFuncAsync<T> func, {String instanceName});
+/// than one instance of one type. void registerFactoryAsync<T>(FactoryFuncAsync<T> func, {String instanceName});
 ```